 A web page is any page on the web, usually found within a website.

-A web page’s address is an extension of the domain name such as
+A web page address is an extension of the domain name that points to the web page location on the site, such as

 A blog is a site with content displayed in reverse chronological order.